OptimumG/OptimumDynamicsTutorialsAndCaseStudies/docs/Tutorial_2_Vehicle_Simulation/7_ExportResults.md

 1) Right click on the data file that is desired to be exported, go to __Export->CSV File__

 2) The file location can then be specified and the data used in any other file format.
-The process can be used for any ther file format
+The process can be used for any other file format.

+__Note:__ OptimumDynamics can only import an OptimumDynamics Native File

 ###[Next: Creating a Yaw Moment Diagram](8_YMDSim.md)
 --------------------------------------------------------